 Be careful of the oncologist’s “cancer verbiage”.
 You are looking for the word “cure” not “response”.
 RESPONSE RATE DOES NOT MEAN CURE.
 (Read that again.)
 Cancer patients usually “hear” the word “cure” when the oncologist is using the words “good response.”
 Ask your oncologist if his/her recommended treatment is considered “palliative only”.
 If you are looking for a cure, palliative treatment will not take you there!
 If your oncologist tells you medicine has no effective options for you or that he/she has run out of options, don’t despair.
 Many times alternative/natural medicine can help you.

-REMINDER: It is God only that determines our expiration date
+REMINDER: It is our Creator that determines our expiration date

 from this world.
 No doctor/oncologist/statistic has that ability –